Major Update

 • Section 1 - Securely Use Cloud IAM and Defending IAM Credentials

-• Section 2 - Restrict Infrastructure and Data Access to Private Cloud Networks, Monitor for Suspicious Network Traffic, and Use Secure Remote Access Capabilities
+• Section 2 - Restrict Infrastructure and Data Access to Private Cloud Networks, Protect Public Virtual Machines, Use Secure Remote Access Capabilities, Prevent Remote Code Execution, and Enable Traffic Monitoring Capabilities

-• Section 3 - Manage Cryptographic Keys, Apply Encryption at Rest and In-Transit Across Cloud Services, Protect Data in Cloud Storage Services, Audit Encryption Key and Storage Access, and Detect Sensitive Data in the Clouds
+• Section 3 - Manage Cryptographic Keys, Apply Encryption at Rest and In-Transit Across Cloud Services, Prevent Ransomware in Cloud Storage Services, Prevent Data Exfiltration, and Detect Sensitive Data in the Clouds

-• Section 4 - Secure the Cloud Compute Services that Run Applications Including Serverless FaaS, Manage Application Consumer Identities, and Analyze Firebase (a Suite of Services Acquired by and Integrated with Google Cloud)
+• Section 4 - Secure Applications Running on Serverless FaaS, Protect Cloud Customer Identity and Access Management (CIAM) Platforms, Manage Application Consumer Identities, and Mitigate Security Issues in Firebase (a Suite of Services Acquired by and Integrated with Google Cloud)

 Additional Free Resources